GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby/text.md

 # Ruby Exception Handling

 Airbrake's `Ruby` exception handling tool easily integrates into all your new or existing Ruby applications.
-Designed from the ground up as the stable and robust framework used to power all of `Airbrake.io's` Ruby-related error handling tools, `Airbrake-Ruby` provides your team with real-time error reporting for applications of any size and scope.
+Designed from the ground up as the stable and robust framework used to power all of `Airbrake's` Ruby-related error handling tools, `Airbrake-Ruby` provides your team with real-time error reporting for applications of any size and scope.
 Ideal for plain Ruby v2.0 (and higher) projects, `Airbrake-Ruby` is extremely lightweight and dependency-free, so it won't negatively impact application performance.
 Best of all, `Airbrake-Ruby` comes packed with features that developers from teams of all sizes will appreciate including: asynchronous exception reporting, flexible logging capabilities, multiple notifiers to help you precisely categorize errors, Java exceptions through JRuby, custom error parameters, simple filtering tools, and much more!

 ## Features